 The U.S. Department of Education has special formulas in place to determine how much of a student's federal student aid funds were earned at the time of the student's withdrawal.
 All unearned funds are required by law to be returned.
-Students who are concerned about how a mid-term withdrawal might affect their student fee balance are encouraged to contact Wendy Cooper in the Financial Aid Office to see the return of federal funds policy, or to review the details of their specific case.
+Students who are concerned about how a mid-term withdrawal might affect their student fee balance are encouraged to contact Wendy Cooper in the Student Fees and Financial Aid Office to see the return of federal funds policy, or to review the details of their specific case.

-Wendy E. Cooper, Associate Director of Financial Aid Box 711
+Wendy E. Cooper, Associate Director of Financial Aid Ph: (267) 502-2630 Email: financialaid@brynathyn.edu